MetOffice/CSET/docs/source/contributing/getting-started.rst

     If you have previously cloned the repository you can update it with the latest changes.
 Ensure all changes are committed, then run ``git pull``.

+.. _setup_tooling:

 Setting up tooling
 ------------------

 To be able to run the tests or build the documentation you need some prerequisite software.
-The easiest way to get this is with `conda_`.
+The easiest way to get this is with `conda`_.
 The following commands, when run from within the CSET directory, will setup a conda environment for you to use.